If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 2 Determine the outcome of the initial assessment phase

 We use the decision response tool to support our decision about the appropriate response pathway and response timeframe.
-The decision response tool helps us consider key factors in our analysis, such as age, disability, the relationship of the notifier to te tamaiti, impacts of cumulative harm and trauma, and whether te tamaiti is in care.
+The decision response tool helps us consider key factors in our analysis, such as age, disability, the relationship of the notifier to te tamaiti or rangatahi, impacts of cumulative harm and trauma, and whether te tamaiti or rangatahi is in care.

 Consider who the information has come from as this provides insight into the relationship between the notifier and te tamaiti or rangatahi and their whānau or family and provides additional context for the concerns being shared.
 Where tamariki, rangatahi, whānau or family contact us directly, this can tell us valuable information about the concerns.
 It is important that we hear and respond to the voice of tamariki, rangatahi, whānau and family.